georg-wolflein/turing-machine-simulator/README.md

-# Turing Machines in Python
+# Turing Machine Simulator in Python

 An implementation of a Turing Machine simulator for both Deterministic and Non-deterministic Turing Machines.
 Written in Python 3 and optimized for performance with Cython.